nranthony/PicoQuant-Time-Tagged-File-Format-Demos/PTU/MatLab/README.md

 - `macrot:`  count arrival times in units of laser pulses (also called sync clock)
 - `microt:`  TCSPC collection channel number after laser pulse

-note currently only works for 1000 TCSPC channels (actually using 1024 as channels upto approx 1006 may be populated depending on ps timming accuracy of PQ hardware
+note currently only works for 1000 TCSPC channels (actually using 1024 as channels upto approx 1006 may be populated depending on ps timming accuracy of PQ hardware).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## License
-TBD